-Quizzes: 10 quizzes will be assigned during the semester.
 Each quiz will become available on Canvas on Friday at 8:00 am and will be due at 10:00 am the following Tuesday.
 See the Course Schedule for specific quiz dates.
 Quizzes will feature a mix of true/false, multiple choice, and matching questions.
-The quizzes can be completed using class notes.
-The purpose of these quizzes is to encourage the review of course content on a consistent basis.
+The quizzes can be completed using class notes and/or the course textbook.